NickThoroughman/soroban_business_entity_dao/readme.md

 # 🚧 Under Construction 🚧

 This DAO for Digital-First Business Entities is currently being updated.
-Please check back later for updates.
+Soroban is not production ready.
 ## 🌐 Overview

 In the era of rapid digital transformation, startups crave for novel methodologies to supercharge their operations, decision-making, and adaptability.
 Bidding adieu to conventional processes, our DAO paves the way for startups to harness decentralized strategies effortlessly.